rails/rails/guides/source/working_with_javascript_in_rails.md

 ### Confirmations

 You can ask for an extra confirmation of the user by adding a `data-confirm` attribute on links and forms.
-The user will be presented a JavaScript `confirm()` dialog containing the attribute's text.
+The user will be presented with a JavaScript `confirm()` dialog containing the attribute's text.
 If the user chooses to cancel, the action doesn't take place.